rust-lang/book/nostarch/introduction.md

 * Cargo, the included dependency manager and build tool, makes adding, compiling, and managing dependencies painless and consistent across the Rust ecosystem.
-* Rustfmt ensures a consistent coding style across developers.
+* The Rustfmt formatting tool ensures a consistent coding style across developers.
 * The Rust Language Server powers Integrated Development Environment (IDE) integration for code completion and inline error messages.